iamtejaas/AI_Ethical_Price_Prediction/README.md

   *Comprehensive Dataset*: Built upon ethical_pricing_mock_dataset_extended.csv, a detailed mock dataset containing diverse product entries, categories, and geographical locations.

-  *Model Persistence*: The trained model and label encoders are saved, allowing for easy deployment and future use without retraining.
+  *Model Persistence*: The trained model and label encoders are saved, allowing for easy deployment and future use without retraining.<br>
 **Files in this Repository**
     *Project 1 (1).ipynb*: The main Jupyter Notebook that contains the complete workflow of the project.
 This includes:
                           Data loading and initial exploration.